Clyde Lee Conrad

 Clyde Lee Conrad (1948 – January 8, 1998) was a U.S. Army non-commissioned officer who, from 1974 until his arrest on August 23, 1988, sold top secret classified information to the People's Republic of Hungary, including top secret NATO war plans.
 He was convicted of espionage and high treason in a German court in 1990, and was sentenced to life imprisonment.
-Graduated from Sebring Mckinley High School in Sebring, Ohio.
-He was a member of and a letterman in both track and rifle, and was known as being quiet and a good student.
+Graduating from Sebring Mckinley High School in Sebring, Ohio, he was a member of and a letterman in both track and rifle, and was known as being quiet and a good student.

 Espionage

 According to court records, Conrad was introduced to the Hungarian secret service in 1975 by his supervisor in the 8th Infantry Division, former U.S. Army Sergeant First Class Zoltan Szabo.
 Szabo, who was convicted of espionage in Austria in 1989, received a 10-month suspended sentence in exchange for assisting in the investigation by identifying some of the documents Conrad sold to the Hungarians.

 Among the documents sold by Conrad were the wartime general defense plans (GDP) of many units, containing the precise description of where every unit was to go in case of war, and how they would defend.
 Conrad was originally recruited by Szabo, a Hungarian émigré who served in the U.S. Army as both an NCO and an officer before becoming a colonel in the Hungarian Military Intelligence Service, shortly before Szabo retired from the U.S. military.

 It is still unknown today how many people participated in the Szabo-Conrad spy ring, but it is known that their espionage activities lasted for several decades.

 Four others were later convicted on espionage charges in Florida for involvement with Conrad's spy ring: